-The Paramount+ documentary on systemic bias in women's sexual health is now an accredited reflective learning activity, as jointly accredited provider Learn at Pinnacle expands CE/CME across film, books, and other media formats.
+Clinicians can now earn credit for structured reflection on women's sexual health, as jointly accredited provider Learn at Pinnacle expands reflective CE/CME across film, books, and other media formats.

-The documentary examines the cultural, scientific, and political battle behind the first FDA and Health Canada-approved treatment for women's sexual desire, centering on entrepreneur and women's health advocate Cindy Eckert and her fight to bring Addyi to market for the treatment of hypoactive sexual desire disorder.
+The documentary examines the cultural, scientific, and political battle behind the first FDA and Health Canada-approved treatment for women's sexual desire.
 The film premiered at DOC NYC, where it won the Audience Award, launched on Paramount+ in March 2026 ahead of International Women's Day, and was screened at Pinnacle Conference in Austin, Texas in May 2026.
 The Pink Pill has drawn critical praise from The New York Times, People, ELLE, and Fast Company.

-Accrediting The Pink Pill: Sex, Drugs & Who Has Control
+Accrediting Reflection on The Pink Pill: Sex, Drugs & Who Has Control

-The accredited activity for The Pink Pill pairs the film with guided reflection exercises designed to help clinicians identify bias, strengthen patient-centered communication, and integrate more equitable, evidence-informed approaches into practice.
+The accredited activity for The Pink Pill pairs the film with guided reflection exercises designed to help clinicians assess their own communication, diagnostic, and referral practices against current guidelines.
 Learning objectives include recognizing systemic biases and disparities in women's sexual health research and care, identifying gaps in diagnosing and managing female sexual health concerns, applying patient-centered communication strategies, and integrating equitable, evidence-informed approaches into clinical decision-making.

 The activity offers 2 credits across the following professions: